What We Believe

 The Bible

-The Old and New Testaments, inerrant as originally given, were verbally inspired by God and are a complete revelation of His will for the salvation of men.
-They constitute the divine and only rule of the Christian faith and practice.
+The Old and New Testaments, inerrant as originally given, were verbally inspired by God and are a complete revelation of His will for our salvation.
+They constitute the divine and only rule of Christian faith and practice (2 Pet.
+1:20–21; 2 Tim.
+3:15–17).

 Sin

-Man was originally created in the image and likeness of God; he fell through disobedience, incurring thereby both physical and spiritual death.
-All men are born with sinful nature, are separated from the life of God, and can be saved only through the atoning work of the Lord Jesus Christ.
-The portion of the unrepentant and unbelieving is existence forever in conscious torment; and that of the believer, in everlasting joy and bliss.
+Man was originally created in the image and likeness of God: 16 he fell through disobedience, incurring thereby both physical and spiritual death.
+All men are born with a sinful nature, 17 are separated from the life of God, and can be saved only through the atoning work of the Lord Jesus Christ.18 The portion of the impenitent and unbelieving is existence forever in conscious torment; 19 and that of the believer, in everlasting joy and bliss.20 (16Genesis 1:27, 17Romans 3:23, 181 Corinthians 15:20–23, 19Revelation 21:8, 20Revelation 21:1–4)

 Salvation

-Salvation has been provided through Jesus Christ for all men; and those who repent and believe in Him are born again of the Holy Spirit, receive the gift of eternal life, and become the children of God.
+Salvation has been provided through Jesus Christ for all people (1 John 2:2).
+Those who repent and believe in Him are justified by grace through faith (Rom.
+3:21–24), born again of the Holy Spirit (Titus 3:4–7), delivered from the dominion of darkness, transferred into the Kingdom of God’s Son (Col. 1:13), granted the gift of eternal life, and adopted as the children of God (Rom.
+8:14–16; John 1:12).

-It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly, being separated from sin and the world and fully dedicated to the will of God, thereby receiving the power for holy living and effective service.
-This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion.
+It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly, 22 being separated from sin and the world and fully dedicated to the will of God, thereby receiving power for holy living and effective service.23 This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion.24

 The Church